|

 corporal, and was discharged July 21 near Ft.
 Ann

-after an Alarm at Ticonderoga, N.Y.
+after an alarm at Ticonderoga, N.Y.
 He was given

 mileage out and home, 110 miles.